danielharrell/open-eyes-lect-2017-18/Open.md

 # Part Two: Paradox explored {#two}

+- In part two, when I discuss both Aristotle and Descartes with contrasting views of place of thinker: can ask of both is this world *the* world?

 - There are, however, reasons to wonder whether this account of openness is true.